Canadian Australians

-Canadian Australians (Canadian Australians) refers to Australians who identify as being of Canadian descent.
+Canadian Australians (Canadiens australien) refers to Australians who identify as being of Canadian descent.
 It may also refer to Canadian immigrants and expatriates residing in Australia.

 According to statistics from 2006, there were as many as 21,000 Australians who have Canadian ancestors.
 Many Canadian Australians have emigrated from mainland Canada, as well as from the United States and the United Kingdom.
 According to the 2016 Australian census, there were 43,049 Canadian-born Australians in Australia in 2016, which is an increase from 38,871 persons according to the 2011 Australian census.
-High immigration levels between the two countries stem from their shared status as former British colonies and their similar political systems based parliamentary democracies in the Westminster tradition.
+High immigration levels between the two countries stem from their shared status as former British colonies and their similar political systems based on parliamentary democracy in the Westminster tradition.

 People born in Canada as a percentage of the population in Sydney by postal area.

 History

 The first Canadian Australians were immigrants from both upper (now Ontario) and lower (now Quebec) mainland Canada who came to New South Wales and Tasmania because they were in exile during the 1837-38 Canadian civil war.
 There were 154 prisoners sent to Australia, 58 of whom were French Canadians that were sent to New South Wales without speaking English.
 Of the convicts that settled in New South Wales, all were initially assigned as laborers and eventually allowed to be free settlers.
 These workers helped to build the foundation of Sydney's infrastructure that we still have today including Parramatta Road, Canada Bay, Exile Bay and a monument in Cabarita Park in Concord.

 The second wave of Canadian Australians came in 1851 in search of gold.
 The Australian Gold Rush saw people from around the world flock to Australia in search of gold, which included hundreds of Canadians.
 They made an impact in the popular town of Ballarat, where the 'Canadian Gully' was the name given to a gully after a Canadian gold miner found success and a large gold nugget was also named 'The Canadian'.

 Canadian Australians helped to develop the foundations of modern-day Australian society in the years during and after the gold rush.
 In 1854, Samuel McGowan established Australia's first telegraph line which stretched from Melbourne to Williamstown.
 Around the same time, George and William Chaffey made multiple irrigation schemes throughout the Murray River.
 This allowed for water to be transported further away than before, which led to greater farming success and eventually the beginning of the dried fruit industry in South Australia and Victoria.